FOREX-Euro gains evaporate after Greek setback

 * Many Asian markets shut for holidays

-high of $1.3053 on the EBS trading platform as hopes of an
+of $1.3053 on the EBS trading platform as hopes of an eventual

 "The euro's moves are familiar, with positive news leading